webtorrent/webtorrent/docs/api.md

 For `opts.natUpnp` and `opts.natPmp`, if both are set to `true`, PMP will be attempted first, then fallback to UPNP.
 NodeJS only.

 For `opts.natUpnp`, if set to `true`, a temporary mapping is used, if set to `permanent`, a permanent TTL will be used for UPNP if the router only supports permanent leases.
 NodeJS only.

+For `opts.seedOutgoingConnections`, if set `true`, outgoing connections will be established while seeding, otherwise, only inbound connections will be responded to.

 For `downloadLimit` and `uploadLimit` the possible values can be:
   - `> 0`.
 The client will set the throttle at that speed